kentdlee/SCSI/source/index.rst

         self.right(90)
         self.forward(18)

+Don't erase the *screen.update()* at the end of the method.
+That's important that it is the last thing done in your *whenLeftClicked* method.
 That's it!
 You now have a complete Minesweeper application!
 Congratulations on learning some GUI programming in Python.

 Lesson 18
 ------------

-Before you begin this lesson you should save a copy of your minesweeper application using some other name like lesson18.py.
-You may or may not have time to complete it.
+There is no code to write for this lesson, just an explanation of some code you copied.

-There are two nice additions you could make to this code.
-For the first addition, you could make the number of bombs configurable.
-To do this will require you to get input from the user.
+You might have noticed that the number of bombs configurable.
+To do this requires input from the user.
 A nice way to do this is with an entry box and what is called a *StringVar* in Tkinter.
 Here is how to code an entry box in Tkinter.
+You can find this in the application if you look for it.

 .. code-block:: python